-The input data analysed in the peer group stage of the materiality study provided diverse information on the ESG practices of entities representing different branches of the energy industry.
+The input data analysed in the peer group stage of the materiality study provided diverse information on the ES practices of entities representing different branches of t energy industry.

-The peer group study reviewed 20 companies from the energy sector.
-The group included 16 nonfinancial reporting entities (as at 2022).
-The peer group included 8 organisations operating mainly in Poland and 12 with an international profile.

-The geographical profile and business model of the entities included in the study, as well as the opinions expressed by internal and external stakeholders, enabled the material impacts and risks of the Polenergia Group to be superimposed on its value chain.

-The opinions of stakeholders affected by the company were taken into account at the stage of the survey, extended by interviews.

-The results of the different stages of the study were consolidated.
-The study followed the principle of double materiality.

-The significance of impact was assessed based on four key parameters:

-- severity of impact,

-- extent of impact,

-- likelihood of impact,
+ea- The peer group study reviewed 20 companies from the nin energy sector.
+The group included 16 nonfinancial reporting / was entities (as at 2022).
+The peer group included 8 organisations isation's operating mainly in Poland and 12 with an international profile. in the The geographical profile and business model of the entities ing included in the study, as well as the opinions expressed mpact by internal and external stakeholders, enabled the stages material impacts and risks of the Polenergia Group to be urcing superimposed on its value chain. , Direct of the The opinions of stakeholders affected by the company were ny/ taken into account at the stage of the survey, extended by ner interviews. vice life The results of the different stages of the study were consolidated.
+The study followed the principle of double els: materiality.
+The significance of impact was assessed based on four key parameters: severity of impact, extent of impact, 9 likelihood of impact, ESG repairability. f the

-- repairability.